microsoft/EdgeML/README.md

 mv usps.t test.txt
 cd <EDGEML_ROOT>
 ```
-This will create a sample test set.
-You can now train and test Bonsai and ProtoNN algorithms on this dataset.
+This will create a sample train and test dataset, on which
+you can  train and test Bonsai and ProtoNN algorithms.
 For detailed instructions, see [Bonsai Readme](README_BONSAI_OSS.md) and [ProtoNN Readme](README_PROTONN_OSS.md).

 ### Makefile flags